haproxytech/kubernetes-ingress/documentation/README.md

 #### tls-secret

-- define through pod arguments
+- Controller will look into kubernetes tls secrets for valid SSL certificates to configure in HAProxy.
+- A default certificate can be provided via controller [argument](controller.md):
   - `--default-ssl-certificate`=\<namespace\>/\<secret\>
 - Annotation `ssl-certificate` in config map
   - \<namespace\>/\<secret\>
   - this replaces default certificate
-- certificate can be defined in Ingress object: `spec.tls[].secretName`
+- Certificates can be defined in Ingress object: `spec.tls[].secretName`
-- single certificate secret can contain two items:
+- Single certificate secret can contain two items:
   - tls.key
   - tls.crt
-- certificate secret with `rsa` and `ecdsa` certificates:
+- Certificate secret with `rsa` and `ecdsa` certificates:
   - :information_source: only one certificate is also acceptable setup
   - rsa.key
   - rsa.crt